Refridgerating/SimpleESR/README.md

 - Display raw spectra.
 - Basic plotting and inspection tools.
 - Simple GUI for selecting a data file to plot.
-- Interactive span selection to measure peak position and FWHM.
+- Interactive span selection to measure ΔH_pp and FWHM.
+- Lorentzian fit for individual peaks using interactive slider

 ## Requirements
 - Python 3.10+